 - Limiting usage — Generally, use of small portions of a work may be acceptable, such as a short quotation or a thumbnail print of an image.

 - Describing and summarizing — Describe the image or provide a brief summary of an article.
+Using your own words to share information does not infringe the rights of a copyright owner.

 - Creating your own — Can you present the data in a chart that you create yourself?
 Can you take your own photograph?
 Bear in mind that your employer could own copyright in any works you create in the course of employment.

 - Determining if fair use applies — If you’re using the work only in the U.S., you could apply the fair use provision of the Copyright Act, if your enterprise supports this.
 Consult your internal policy, copyright specialist or legal counsel before proceeding.
+If you’re in a country with a fair dealing provision, make a judgment call as to whether fair dealing applies to your particular use.

 4. Ascertain that prior permission applies